JoshData/opengovdata.io/2014/principles.md

 {: .byline }

-Is open government data the synthesis of “open government” and “data”, “open” an “government data”, or something else entirely?[^1]
+Is open government data the synthesis of “open government” and “data”, “open” and “government data”, or something else entirely?[^1]

 If “open government data” means data about “open government”, then open government data would be for accountability, innovation, participatory policy-making, access to the law, and so on.
 (I discussed the meaning of “open government” in [History of the Movement](/2014/history-the-movement/).)
 This is a part of what is meant by open government data.
 A big tent approach to open government data is the only way to accurately describe the open government data community, and the best strategy to strengthen it.[^2] But this approach to understanding open government data is still missing an essential element: Open government data must also be “open.”